 Herman P. and Sophia Taubman Foundation

 We couldn't do this work without generous funding from our supporters.
+Thanks to the Polsinelli law firm for its legal work on intellectual property issues.

 American Forests is proud to support and partner with City Forest Credits to accomplish something that is long overdue – putting our urban forests into the carbon markets.
 CFC articulates better than anyone the premium value of a carbon credit from city forests.
 These credits are like the rare earth minerals of carbon credits – lower in volume, higher in price, but extremely valuable to companies because the multiple benefits are delivered to where 80% of the population resides – in cities and towns.—Jad Daley, CEO